hlship/threaded-conversation/bin/README.md

 ```

 `dgt` uses three sets of sources; the `:debug-sources` are only used
-when running the game interactively in the REPL.
+when running the game interactively in `dgdebug`.

 ## Write / Run / Test Loop

 Dialog makes it easy to code and test at the same time; the
-REPL (the debugger) does a great job of updating in-place
+`dgdebug` does a great job of updating in-place
 when any of the source files change.

 `dgt`s approach to testing is really simple: